 Kids and grown-ups alike will enjoy receiving these fun photo frames crafted from inexpensive acrylic frames and dimensional t-shirt paints.

 This is a fun photo frame to display your dog's picture, but keep it out of reach of any canine companion.
 My dogs have a liking for this frame, and I have caught them on occasion coveting the bones on the front.
-Still, it is a lot of fun to give as gifts to your fellow dog lovers, plus you can give your dog a treat while you are making it!

 Table wood frame with glass cover, picture size 4 X 6, hand painted and decorated with dry nature from my garden.